JUAN-CALLEJO/mgt4250spring2024/README.md

 ### Importance Statement
 I. What's the relationship between Club Speed and Carry Distance among the team?

-- It is strongly correlated, players with a higher club speed will drive the ball further, giving them an advantage and making courses shorter.
-The boxplot shows the distribution, having players with a slower club speed in the range 105-110 mph and other players with 120+ mph of Club Head Speed.
+- It is strongly correlated, players with a higher club speed drive the ball further, giving them an advantage while making courses easier.
+The boxplot shows the team distribution, with players with a slower club speed in the range of 105-110 mph and other players with a 120+ mph Club Head Speed driving the ball 310+ Yards of Carry distance.

+II.
+How does Impact Height Position Affect Ball Speed with a Driver?

+- The players that hit the ball shorter (low ball speed), trying to hit the ball higher in the face will optimize their distance by increasing the smash factor and ball speed.
+The sweet spot of the driver's face is 2mm above the center of the face.
+The sweet spot is the impact zone of the club face where the most ball speed and smash factor are generated.
+Higher impacts in the face tend to generate higher ball speed than lower impacts in the club face with a driver.